 Nine-year-old Manuel started saying these harsh words to his father because he was feeling very angry and scared.
 This was the third time that he and his younger brother were leaving home to move to another home.

-The first time was when they had gone to live with their grandmother for a long time since their mother was hospitalized for treatment due to serious illness.
+The first time was when they had gone to live with their grandmother for a long time since their mother was hospitalized for treatment due to a serious illness.

 The second time they moved into another house was after the death of their mother.